 - Power of Trust: Becauase Morn trusts Angus, her rapist, Warden decides to trust him too.

 - Recycled In SPACE: In the Author's Note at the end of the first book, Donaldson says that the books after the first one are a retelling of Wagner's Ring Cycle.

 - Reforged into a Minion: After the events of the first book, Angus Thermopyle is turned into a mind-controlled cyborg.

-- Sci-Fi Writers Have No Sense of Scale: The economy of the world seems built on mining deep space, despite the fact that the asteroid belt in the solar system alone would fulfill Earth's needs for millions of years.
-An asteroid belt is not a place where you actually have to maneuver between rocks to avoid collision, since it's still pretty damn empty.
+- Sci-Fi Writers Have No Sense of Scale: The economy of the world seems built on mining deep space, despite the fact that the asteroid belt in the solar system alone would fulfil Earth's needs for millions of years.
+An asteroid belt is not a place where you actually have to manoeuvre between rocks to avoid collision, since it's still pretty damn empty.
 The world was clearly built to allow for the plot, not to be logical from the logical point of view.

 - Space Is an Ocean: Also asteroid fields are dangerous reefs and starships manoeuvre much like sea vessels.
 Averted with hyperdrives and g-related issues.